Tim Bogar: MLB coaching career

 After his one-season tenure managing in the Texas League, Bogar was hired by the Texas Rangers as their bench coach on October 21, 2013, joining his fellow former Red Sox coach Dave Magadan in Arlington.

 On September 5, 2014, Bogar was named interim manager for the remainder of the season by the Rangers, following the sudden resignation of Ron Washington after almost eight full seasons at the Rangers' helm.
 The Rangers went 14–8 (.636) during Bogar's stewardship.
 During their off-season search, the Rangers hired Jeff Banister, a veteran of the Pittsburgh Pirates' system, as manager.
 It was then announced that Bogar would not serve as bench coach under the new manager in 2015 and would pursue jobs outside the Rangers organization.

 Bogar spent as special assistant to the general manager of the Los Angeles Angels, working under Jerry Dipoto, who was his teammate on the 1995–96 Mets.
 After Dipoto resigned from the Angels in June 2015, Bogar remained at his post.
 Dipoto became general manager of the Seattle Mariners at the close of the season.
 On October 23, he hired Scott Servais, the Angels' former director of player development, as the Mariners' 2016 manager, with Bogar appointed as Servais' bench coach.
 He served two seasons with the Mariners before his dismissal at the close of the season.
 Bogar joined Dave Martinez' Washington Nationals staff five weeks later; the two worked together under Maddon in Tampa Bay in 2008.
-He earned a World Series ring with the Nationals following the 2019 World Series, his firs World Series championship as either a coach or player.
+He earned a World Series ring with the Nationals following the 2019 World Series, his first World Series championship as either a coach or player.
 He left the Nationals after the 2023 season, joining the front office of the Arizona Diamondbacks.

 On August 22, 2025, Bogar returned to coaching, becoming the Diamondbacks' third base coach following the midseason reassignment of Shaun Larkin.
 After J. R. House was hired as the team's third base coach following the season, manager Torey Lovullo announced that Bogar would return to a minor league player development role.